Orthotropic deck: Orthotropic deck bridges

 Thousands of orthotropic deck bridges are in existence throughout the world.
 Despite the savings and advantages (up to 25% of total bridge mass can be saved by reducing deck weight, as the weight reductions extend to cables, towers, piers, anchorages, and so forth), the US has only about 60 such bridge decks in use as of late 2005.
 About 25% of orthotropic in the US are in California, including the San Mateo-Hayward Bridge, which is one of the first major bridges in the US to be built using an orthotropic deck.

 Some very large cable-supported bridges, plus current record span (cable-stayed bridges and suspension bridges) would not be feasible without steel orthotropic decks.
 The longest or record span box girder, slant-leg bridges; arch bridges; movable bridges and two Norwegian floating bridges all use orthotropic decks.

-The Millau Viaduct a cable-stayed bridge of Millau, France has the largest orthotropic steel deck area of any single bridge.
+The Millau Viaduct, a cable-stayed bridge at Millau, France, has the largest orthotropic steel deck area of any single bridge.
 The lower total gross weight of the superstructure allowed bridge launching from both ends of the Millau Viaduct.

 The Akashi Kaikyō Bridge's orthotropic deck allowed the Japanese to build the longest span at about 6,000 ft, or 50% longer than the Golden Gate Bridge.

 Orthotropic decks permit a very shallow deck depth which reduces the steepness of approach gradients and hence their costs.
 The form is also widely used on bascule and other moveable bridges where significant savings in the cost of the mechanical elements can be made where a lighter deck is used.
-The El Ferdan Railway Bridge across the Suez Canal of Egypt is the record span bridge.
+The El Ferdan Railway Bridge across the Suez Canal of Egypt is the longest swing bridge in the world.
 The Erasmus Bridge has an orthotropic deck for both its cable-stayed bridge and bascule span.
 The Danziger Bridge of New Orleans is a very large vertical lift bridge.

+The Mumbai Trans Harbour Link, also called Atal Setu, is India's first orthotropic steel deck bridge.
+It connects South Mumbai to Navi Mumbai's JNPT (Nhava Sheva) and has reduced travel time between Mumbai and Pune, Navi Mumbai, Goa and other cities in the south east of Pune.